Valieva skates into first place after Olympic short program

 Just as she’s done all week, even amid the tension engulfing her team.

 Regardless of what happens Thursday night, there won’t be a podium presentation or medal ceremony if Valieva finishes in the top three.
-The International Olympic Committee, concerned that she could still be banned after a full doping case, said it would instead ”organize dignified medal ceremonies” at some future point.
+The International Olympic Committee, concerned that she could still be banned after a full investigation, said it would instead “organize dignified medal ceremonies” in the future.

 Valieva and her teammates are trying to extend an era of Russian dominance in women’s figure skating at the Olympics.
 It began at the 2014 Sochi Games, when the country’s state-sponsored doping scheme first came to light, and Adelina Sotnikova won the gold medal for the host nation.
 Alina Zagitova and Evgenia Medvedeva followed with a one-two finish for what was known as the Olympic Athletes from Russia at the 2018 Pyeongchang Games.